Offered in Midland, Michigan

 Education in Action

+- Experiential learning builds your résumé.
 Employers constantly stress the need for employee candidates who demonstrate experiences, attitudes and leadership abilities beyond those provided in the classroom.
-Here are a few experiential learning opportunities that can help put your resume at the top of the pile:
+Here are a few experiential learning opportunities that can help put your résumé at the top of the pile:

 - Student/alumni networking events